-a) Human Resources;
+- a) Human Resources;

-b) Budgeting, accounting and reporting;
+- b) Budgeting, accounting and reporting;

-c) Purchasing and contracting;
+- c) Purchasing and contracting;

-d) Cashier and mail room;
+- d) Cashier and mail room;

-e) Payroll; and
+- e) Payroll; and

-f) Facilities management
+- f) Facilities management

-2. Technology support services, except as described in section C below;
+- 2. Technology support services, except as described in section C below;

-3. Agency-wide personnel training programs;
+- 3. Agency-wide personnel training programs;

-4. Use of meeting rooms on a space available basis;
+- 4. Use of meeting rooms on a space available basis;

-5. Texas Register Liaison services; and
+- 5. Texas Register Liaison services; and

-6. Governmental and public relations services.
+- 6. Governmental and public relations services.

-B. TALCB FTEs working in Education and Licensing are subject to the day-to-day supervision of the TREC Director(s) and Managers, who oversee those areas of activity.
-TALCB Enforcement staff report to the TALCB Enforcement Director, who is supervised by the Commissioner or his designee.
+B. TALCB FTEs working in Education & Examination are subject to the day-to-day supervision of the TREC Director(s) and Managers who oversee those areas of activity.
+TALCB Enforcement and Licensing staff report to the Director of TALCB, who is supervised by the Commissioner or his or her designee.